lgamerlive/the-official-docs/antiraid/AntiRaid.md

 # AntiRaid

-AntiRaid is an discord bot that can find discord server raiders / hackers to make your server secure!
+AntiRaid is an discord bot that can find discord server raiders / hackers and ban discord server raiders / hackers to make your discord server secure!

 --------------------------------------------------------------------------------------------------------------------------------